StackOps/python-automationclient/docs/source/Profile.rst

 Generate a JSON output from a specific profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is one of the most useful operations in the CLI given that to operate with the profiles' options most of times must be used a JSON profile file, also as input at the moment to create a zone.
+This is one of the most useful operations in the ptthon-automationclient given that operate with the 'profiles' options most of times must be used a JSON profile file, also as input at the moment to create a zone.

-To generate a JSON output you must to specific the ID architecture and the ID of the profile.
+To generate a JSON output you must specific the ID architecture and the ID of the profile.

 .. code-block:: bash